-San Elijo Middle School implements the ESCORT discipline system.
-When a student disrupts class, the teacher calls the Assistant Principal's office for an administrator.
-The administrator consults with the student, who will choose to remain in class and follow the rules or be escorted to the office.
-In either case, a parent will be called by the teacher or an administrator.
+San Elijo Middle School implements the behavior referral system.
+When a student disrupts class, or has violated class rules after all other means of correction have been exhausted, the teacher will write a referral that will be sent to the Assistant Principal's office for further action.
+A parent will be contacted by the teacher or an administrator.